Mediacrest-Digital/Mediacreast-Collage/EMAIL_SETUP.md

 The email includes:

-- Professional styling with MediaCrest College branding
+- Professional styling with Mediacrest College branding
 - Contact details in a formatted table
 - Full message content
 - Timestamp of submission